 Introduction: The endolymphatic hydrops (EH) seems to occur in many different disorders of the vestibular system- yet little is known about its pathophysiological mechanism [1].
 An important reason might be that until recently changes in the endolymphatic space could only be diagnosed indirectly through the loss of neuro-otologic functions, post mortem on the basis of histological sections of the inner ear or invasively via intratympanic injection gadolinium-based contrast medium (GBCM) in combination with magnetic resonance imaging (MRI).
 Intravenous contrast agent administration in combination with 3D-MR-Imaging, allow a less invasive in vivo appraisal of the endolymphatic space [2,3].
 Aim of this study was to investigate the effect of different intravenous GBCM applications on endolymphatic space 3D-MR-Imaging.

 Methods: Four healthy controls (two females, aged 30–36 years) were included in this study.
 Intravenous gadolinium-based contrast medium (GBCM) application was compared between Dotarem® (=D) vs. Gadovist® (=G) and single dose (=S) vs. Double dose (D).
 Intravenous gadolinium-based contrast medium (GBCM) was applied at three different time points (T1: after 3½ hours, T2: after 4 hours, T3 after 4½).
-Magnetic resonance (MR) cisternography with a T2- SPACE sequence was combined with a T2-FLAIR sequence for delineation of inner ear fluid spaces.
+Magnetic resonance (MR) cisternography with a T2- SPACE sequence was combined with a T2-FLAIR sequence for delimitation of inner ear fluid spaces.
 Machine learning and automated local thresholding segmentation algorithms were applied for three- dimensional (3D) reconstruction and volumetric quantification of endolymphatic hydrops.
 Appraisal of endolymphatic space 3D-MR-Imaging was estimated in view of signal-to-noise-ratio and distribution of signal intensity.